-When you have a geyser not heating up, there are 3 possibilities.
+If your geyser is not heating up, there are 3 possibilities.
 The first one is no power supply.
 If a geyser is not receiving power, it will obviously not perform its function.
 Therefore if you face a geyser issue where there is no hot water, you should begin by checking that there is power getting to the water heater.
 Simply checking that the circuit breaker is on and is in working order can save you trouble.
 A faulty circuit breaker is easy to replace.

 Besides the no electric supply problem, there are also other electric problems that may cause a geyser to malfunction.
 An example is poor contact points, or exposed wires that may result in geyser tripping electricity.
 Professional geyser installers always make sure there is power isolation to specifically supply geyser for repairs to take place effectively.

 Geyser Parts to Check When Geyser Not Heating Properly